apache/drill/_docs/data-sources/003-parquet-ref.md

 #### CTAS Query
-The following example shows a CTAS query that creates a table from JSON data.
+The following example shows a CTAS query that creates a table from JSON data shown in the last example.
 The command casts the date, time, and amount strings to SQL types DATE, TIME, and DOUBLE.
 String-to-VARCHAR casting of the other strings occurs automatically.

     CREATE TABLE dfs.tmp.sampleparquet AS
     (SELECT trans_id,